sainathadapa/sainathadapa.github.io/about.md

 - **[i3-wm-multi-disp-scripts](https://github.com/sainathadapa/i3-wm-multi-disp-scripts)** : Scripts to naviage a multi-display setup in I3 tiling window manager
 - **[ogdindiar](https://github.com/steadyfish/ogdindiar)**: R package to access data from Open Government Data Platform - India

+# About the blog

+In this blog, I frequently write about the scripts that I create, either to automate stuff on my computer, or to improve my productivity.
+I am a Data Scientist by profession, and so I also write posts related to that field.

 # Contact